When I Was Surrounded, Yet Felt Alone

 I felt worse.

 All those happy photos, perfect couples, career updates —It felt like everyone was living, while I was… stuck.
-Studies link social media and loneliness, especially due to unhealthy comparison
+Researchers have created a clear relationship between social media and loneliness, and unhealthy comparison

-That’s when I knew: This space isn’t helping me.
+This is why limiting social media use to limit screen time, or curating your feed isn’t just digital hygiene — it’s self-care.
+That was when I knew: This place isn’t for me.
 It’s hurting me.
 So I tried a digital detox:

 My Small But Powerful Steps: